-It is my pleasure to invite you to attend the Annual Meeting of Shareholders of CareCloud, Inc. at 11:00 a.m., Eastern Time, on Wednesday, June 1, 2022, at our principal executive offices at 7 Clyde Road, Somerset, NJ 08873.
+It is my pleasure to invite you to attend the Annual Meeting of Shareholders of CareCloud, Inc. (the "Company") at 11:00 a.m., Eastern Time, on Monday, May 22, 2023, at our principal executive offices at 7 Clyde Road, Somerset, NJ 08873.

 The following pages contain the formal Notice of the Annual Meeting and the Proxy Statement.
 If you plan to attend the Annual Meeting, please detach the Admission Ticket from your proxy card and bring it to the Annual Meeting.
-The proxy materials will be first sent or given to shareholders on or about April 14, 2022.
+The proxy materials will be first sent or given to shareholders on or about April 7, 2023.